All Episodes

 I don't know.

-But you gotta say this.
+But you got to say this.

-President Trump, he's not wringing his hands and he's not, you know, asking his advisors, uh, what's the downside?
+President Trump, he's not wringing his hands and he's not, you know, asking his advisors, what's the downside?

-He's just going in head first, like he always does, which to me is very courageous, which defines who he is as president.
+He's just going in headfirst like he always does, which to me is very courageous, which defines who he is as president.

-Let me let me go back to this summer one more quick time here, because what we know about this, and it is, as the president said, he's going to allow Europe.
+Let me go back to this summit one more quick time here because what we know about this, and it is, as the president said, he's going to allow Europe, he's going to allow Ukraine ultimately.

 I mean, Zelensky, we know, cannot make the ultimate decision on his own.